Carotid Angioplasty and Stenting

 in one or both of the carotid arteries.
 Carotid stenosis is often caused by the buildup

-high cholesterol, diabetes, obesity, and aging.
+diabetes, and aging.

 Some people have symptoms from their carotid artery stenosis.
 These can include vision

-It can cause serious harm to the brain and even death.
+cause serious harm to the brain and even death.

 If you have mild carotid artery stenosis, your doctor may give you medicines to reduce

-your risk of stroke.
+your risk for stroke.